GSHL League Rules

 3. Jersey Requirements

 a.
-Each team is responsible for obtaining 2 jerseys for each player.
+Each team is responsible for obtaining two (2) jerseys for each player.
 One jersey must be predominantly white, the 'home' jersey, and the other, the 'away' jersey must be either a predominantly solid color or combination of colors.
 Yellow jerseys are not acceptable as a team's home jersey unless the team receives special league approval.
 This is because several teams want to only buy one set and they figure yellow works as either home or away.
 Eventually these teams will face each other and will not be able to play a proper game.

 b.
 All jerseys, with the exception of the logo, can be any shade of the same color.
 It is not required that the shirt be an exact match in all details.

 c.
 Each player's jersey must have the player's number permanently affixed to the back.
 Taped numbers are not acceptable.
 Jerseys with no numbers are not acceptable.
+Players may not wear the same number in the same game.

 d.
 Teams are encouraged to obtain exact matching jerseys complete with matching logos and names on the back.